Clara Levi (they/she) is a queer, disabled, and neurodivergent artist from New Zealand.

 They are currently living and working on Wurundjeri land in Naarm (Melbourne, Australia).

-In their upcoming body-of-work they are exploring mental health, memories, and spirituality.
-To supplement their artistic practice and the theme of this work, they are reading tarot while creating each piece.
+Each piece holds a memory of a particular moment in Levi's life, where they capture their outer surroundings and retrospectively interrogate their inner experiences.
+In their current practise, Levi reads tarot while creating each piece.
 With the purpose of spiritually connecting to the physical and to channel this connection into their works, they use the cards to guide them in stylistic choices, conceptual focus, and what to meditate on while painting.